Jet fighter generations: 4.5

 These partial upgrades to 5th generation capability have led some commentators to identify intermediate generations as 4.5 or 4+ and 4++.
-In some cases, such as the Mikoyan-Gurevich MiG-35 developed from the MiG-29 with fifth-generation avionics, the upgrade has been classed as fully fifth generation.
-Many of these types remain in frontline service in 2022.
+In some cases, such as the Mikoyan-Gurevich MiG-35 developed from the MiG-29 with fifth-generation avionics, the upgrade has been classed as fully fifth generation (meeting all fifth gen requirements except stealth).
+Many of these types remain in frontline service as of 2025.

-A number of new 4.5 generation types are being developed in the 2020s, post the emergence of the true 5th generation and contemporaneous with 6th generation aircraft development, these include the HAL Tejas MK 1A, CAC/PAC JF-17 Thunder Block 3, and KAI KF-21 Boramae.
+A number of new 4.5 generation types are being developed in the 2020s, post the emergence of the true 5th generation and contemporaneous with 6th generation aircraft development, these include the HAL Tejas Mk1A/Mk2, CAC/PAC JF-17 Thunder Block 3, and KAI KF-21 Boramae.

-Fifth generation (2000s)
+Fifth

-The huge advance of digital computation and mobile networking, which began in the 1990s, led to a new model of sophisticated forward C3 (command, control and communications) presence above the battlefield.
+The huge advance of digital computation and mobile networking, which began in the 1990s, led to a new model of sophisticated forward C3 (command, control, and communications) presence above the battlefield.
 Such aircraft had previously been large transport types adapted for the role, but information technology had advanced to the point that a much smaller and more agile plane could now carry the necessary data systems.
 Sophisticated automation and human interfaces could greatly reduce crew workload.
 It was now possible to combine the C3, fighter and ground support roles in a single, agile aircraft.
 Such a fighter—and its pilot—would need to be able to loiter for long periods, hold its own in combat, maintain battlefield awareness and seamlessly switch roles as the situation developed.

 Parallel advances in materials, engine technology and electronics made such a machine possible.
-From the start of the new millennium, advanced systems concepts such as smart helmets, sensor/data fusion and subsidiary attack drones were becoming realities.
+From the start of the new millennium, advanced systems concepts such as smart helmets, sensor/data fusion, and subsidiary attack drones were becoming realities.
 Bringing together and integrating such advances, along with those of the fourth generation, created what has become known as the fifth generation of fighters.
 The first of these is generally acknowledged to be the Lockheed Martin F-22.
-Subsequent types include the Lockheed Martin F-35, Chengdu J-20, and Sukhoi Su-57.
+Subsequent types include the Lockheed Martin F-35, Chengdu J-20, Shenyang J-35, and Sukhoi Su-57.
+Some other 5th Gen fighter programs in development are the TAI TF-X Kaan, AMCA and KF-21 Block III.